abcdqc/abcdqc_webserver/README.md

 ![ABCDQC Project Schematic](https://raw.githubusercontent.com/abcdqc/abcdqc_batchserver/bd637699f54891a2556c20f1a52cda67324811ad/ABCDQCflowchart.png "Project Schematic")

 ## Installation
-Coming soon
+To build the website, `cd abcd-client; npm build` and then place the contents of `abcd-client/build` in your webserver's content directory, e.g., `cp build/* /some/directory/`.

-To run the nginx web server, put the build files in /some/directory/ and the data files in /some/directory/data/ then run
+To run an nginx web server, assuming the build files are in `/some/directory/` and the data files in `/some/directory/data/` then run

      docker run --name nginx-data -d -p 80:80 -v /some/directory:/usr/share/nginx/html:ro nginx